activecollab/jobsqueue/README.md

 )
 ```

-Note: Process reporting is running is not supported on Windows systems at the moment.
+Note: Process reporting and watching is not supported on Windows systems at the moment.